jamiegcan/a-place-for-salvador-allende/a_place_for_salvador_allende.md

 >
 > Elected President of the Republic of Chile in 1970
 >
 > Overthrown during a military coup d'état led by General Pinochet.
-After the La Moneda presidential palace was stormed by the military, Allende took his own life.
+After the military stormed the La Moneda presidential palace, Allende died by suicide.
 >
 > Today a monument to Allende stands in front of La Moneda.
 >